-Great job, you’ve raised some money for a good cause.
-But don’t forget, as part of your house to house collection licence you need to submit the details below within three months:
+Once you’ve raised some money as part of your house to house collection licence you need to submit the details below within three months.

-- Accounts should be submitted using our Schedule 5 form for cash collections or Schedule 6 form for goods collections, showing:
+Submit your accounts using our schedule 5 form for cash collections or schedule 6 form for goods collections (see downloads below for both forms), showing: